wnccys/asterisk/DOC.md

 ### The Language Itself
-asterisk is a lightweight scripting language; It's code is compiled to bytecode representation and the current OP_CODES are:
+asterisk is a lightweight scripting language; It's code is compiled to a bytecode representation which the availables are:

 - Return,
 - Constant(usize),
 - True,